roshancodes036-s/Netra-Assist-/README.md

 ---
 ### 🏆 Hackathon Note

-CodeNetra-AI is not just an demo — it is a working inclusive AI product demonstrating:
+CodeNetra-AI is not just a demo — it is a working inclusive AI product demonstrating:

 * **Accessibility Innovation:** Real-time help for the visually impaired.
 * **Developer Acceleration:** Tools to boost coding speed.